anseki/readline-sync/README.md

 **Type:** boolean
 **Default:** `false`

-`isFile`: If `true` is specified, only a file path is accepted.
+`isFile`: If `true` is specified, accept only a file path.
-`isDirectory`: If `true` is specified, only a directory path is accepted.
+`isDirectory`: If `true` is specified, accept only a directory path.

 ##### `validate`

 **Type:** function or `undefined`
 **Default:** `undefined`

-If a function is specified, call it with a path that was input, and the input is accepted when it returned `true`.
+If a function is specified, call it with a path that was input, and accept the input when the function returned `true`.
 A path that was input is parsed before it is passed to the function. `~` is replaced to a home directory, and a path is converted to an absolute path.
 This is also a return value from this method.